 Inspection & Grading of Meat and Poultry: What Are the Differences?
+U.S. Department of Agriculture Food Safety & Inspection Service fact sheet (last modified June 3, 2014)

 The inspection and grading of meat and poultry are two separate programs within the U.S. Department of Agriculture (USDA).
 Inspection for wholesomeness is mandatory and is paid for with public funds.
 Grading for quality is voluntary, and the service is requested and paid for by meat and poultry producers/processors.